 So is this our coffin at the Van Celst Institute?
-The curate of Saint George’s Church in Antwerp, Jespers, appears to have believed that it was indeed this (second) coffin (which was replaced in 1843) that ended up in the institute.
+A footnote in Sister Hardman’s account of the nineteenth-century discussions, suggests that it was indeed this (second) coffin (which was replaced in 1843) that ended up in the institute.
 I am not sure.
 I am tempted to believe this was the original coffin – of 1678 – in which Margaret Wake was initially buried.
 A few arguments in favour of this position.
 According to the Chronicle of the Van Celst institute – where the coffin is now kept – it was the coffin “wherein the venerable Margaret of the angels, English Carmelite had lain for 38 years and had remained uncorrupted” .
 Why did the Carmelite nuns keep that coffin and why did the new owners likewise cherish this material remnant?
 The care for its preservation was probably related to the miraculous cures that had been linked to it.
 Since it had been in close contact with the body of an alleged saint, it functioned as relic, and therefore had thaumaturgical powers: e.g. the faithful could be cured by drinking its dust mixed with wine.

 So if this is indeed our coffin, how did it end up in the Van Celst Institute?
 I have found two slightly different accounts: the first one, the notes of Sophie Van Celst (1875), daughter of the founder of the institute, remembered its history as follows.
 In 1794, when the nuns travelled to England, they left the coffin with the Basteyns family (a member of that family belonged to their order).
 After the family sold their house, the pharmacist Van Goor kept the coffin.
 It seems to have been a good place to shelter, for he noted: “I lay in it during the bombardment of the city and was preserved from the Dutch bullets and cannonballs that crossed my house” When he left Antwerp, on 5 March 1834 he gave it to Sophie Van Celst.
 “For fear of the government”, they transported it to the Van Celst Institute at 10 p.m., disguised in a pushcart.
 At the institute, the coffin received a solemn reception “and we received it in procession praying the litanies of the Holy Trinity.”
 The effect could be felt almost immediately.
 Shortly after the arrival of the coffin, the hand of a sister was healed by putting a small piece of wood from the coffin on the wound.
 Interestingly, the chronicle of the congregation gives a different order of the owners: after the death of Goor the coffin was given to Mr Bastyns “who went to live outside Flanders and gave us this treasure to preserve.”
 Still the main date remains the same in both versions of the story: the coffin entered the institute in 1834.